pitr-ch/isy-playground/docs/contribute.md

 Are done with [RSpec](http://rspec.info/) v2.0.0.beta
 ([2.0 changes](http://github.com/rspec/rspec-core/blob/master/Upgrade.markdown)).
-Framework is in its really early stages so there is no need to full coverage, but if you write something don't try it in a console or a test application write some tests.
+Framework is in its really early stage so there is no need to full coverage, but if you write something don't try it in a console or a test application write some tests.

 ## Documentation